-C. W. Brooks in his studio at the University of Maryland.
-This time he talked me into trying something new: screen printing!
+C. W. Brooks in their studio at the University of Maryland.
+This time they talked me into trying something new: screen printing!
 The process is so antithetical to what I normally do with woodcuts.
 No laborious carving, no grain to battle against or yield to, no splinters - bah.

 Just to get started, I made two studies comparing one of my beloved, extinct ammonites to one of its living cousins, a nautilus.
 I want to eventually develop them into characters for a picture book (that's all I'm sharing about that right now.)

 If I go back and try more screen printing, I'll probably attempt some landscapes.
 Those flat fields of color produced by the process just seem so far away.
 Another thought I had was to look at a lot of prints and wall hangings by Inuit artists because their unique ways of depicting figures in space lends itself well to screen printing.

 Brooks was also screen printing.
 They look good in blue.